What to Do If You Think an Animal or Dog Is Being Abused

 How to Report Animal Abuse

-Considering reaching out to your local Humane Society, Animal Control, or nearest police department and be ready to provide documentation or evidence (listed below).
+Consider reaching out to your local Humane Society, Animal Control, or nearest police department and be ready to provide documentation or evidence (listed below).
 Remember that animal abuse is not just limited to dogs and cats.
-Animal abuse occurs to horses, poultry, livestock, exotic animals, birds, wildlife, etc.
+Animal abuse can be directed toward horses, poultry, livestock, exotic animals, birds, wildlife, etc.